-Claim: Companies used to dismiss employees by distributing notices printed on pink slips of paper.
+Claim: The term ‘pink slip’ came about because companies used to dismiss employees by distributing notices printed on pink slips of paper.

-Pink slips have long since become symbolic rather than literal, however.
+The term ‘pink slip’ has long been symbolic rather than literal, however.
 Nobody can seem to remember a time when it was a common or widespread practice in the

 Other languages have also used terms for dismissals related to colorful paperwork — Germans would “get the blue letter” (“den blauen Brief bekommen”), and the French military dismissed personnel with a “yellow paper” (“cartouche jaune”) — but perhaps the “pink slip” doesn’t have anything to do with color at all.
 Consider that we often use terms relating to injury or violence to describe the severing of a relationship (e.g., a fired employee has “gotten the axe,” a player who doesn’t make the team is said to have been “cut”), and that when used as a verb, “pink” means “to pierce” or “to stab” (hence the item known as “pinking shears”) or “to wound by criticism or ridicule.”